nhibernate/nhibernate-core/CONTRIBUTING.md

 4. Select and run the test.
 5. You can also make the test project your startup project and it will run NUnit when you press F5.

-### Third Party NUnit Test Runner This would be something like ReSharper.
+### Third Party NUnit Test Runner

+This could be something like ReSharper.

 1. Sometimes tests fail when run under x64.
 If required (ex.
 SQLite and Firebird), go to the project properties Build tab and set the target to x86.
 2. Next, just run the tests as usual.